RatoGBM/PrivateNoteTab/INSTALL.md

+# If you know how to prevent this page from appearing without everything breaking, please tell me.

+(You can use `background.js` Line 13893 as a reference point)

+## Here is the not so helpfull installation guide

 You can download the source files from the releases, or zip the repository.

 Chromium won't allow you to use an extension that is not from the webstore.
 (Btw. use [Brave](https://brave.com/), it is better privacy (You can turn off all the Crypto features))